teocode18/teocode18/README.md

-## 🔭Not time to waste, let's code and win the race!
+## 🔭No time to waste, let's code and make it ace!